pravinpawar3/Anomaly-Detection-in-Time-Series/README.md

-# Anomaly Detection in Stock Prices using LSTM-based Autoencoder
+# Alpha Detector: Steep Bull/Bear trends (Anomaly) detection in Stock Prices using LSTM-based Autoencoder

 This project implements anomaly detection in stock price data using an LSTM-based Autoencoder model.
 The system is designed to be deployed with a **React Dashboard** on the frontend and a **Flask** API backend.
 It identifies unusual price movements (anomalies) in real-time and displays them on an interactive web dashboard.